EDI File

 How EDI file formats work

-Codes: Codes represent common information such as currency (USD, EUR), country names (USA, GER), or date formats (DDMMYYYY).
-By using standardized codes, businesses avoid ambiguity.
-For example, using “USD” ensures that the receiver understands the currency being referred to without needing to spell it out in full.
+Codes: Currency USD, EUR, country name USA, GER, date format DDMMYYYY.
+Standards of codes eliminate ambiguity.
+For example, “USD” means that the receiver understands that the currency being referred to without spelling it out in full.

-Identification Values: Identification values are used to mark and locate specific data within an EDI file.
-These values can be based on the position of the data in the message or by using separators.
-For example, a separator like a tilde (~) might mark the end of a segment, allowing the receiver’s system to understand where one piece of data ends and another begins.
+Identification Values: The identification values are used to identify and place a particular data into an EDI file.
+The values may be the position of the data in the message or be separated.
+Suppose that a separator like a tilde (~) or something similar indicates the end of a segment in order for the receiver’s system to know where one piece of data ends and another begins.

 Choosing the Right EDI Format